 These are the last reinforcements to arrive at Fort Aubry in October, and they made the total number of men there somewhere over 300.
-The names and duties of the officers stationed at the fort at this time appear in Figure One.7
+The names and duties of the officers stationed at the fort at this time appear in Figure Two.

 During the month of November at Fort Aubry, the number of men there remained fairly constant.
-The only fluctuations were normal, being due to medical reasons or termination of service periods.
+The only fluctuations were normal, due to medical reasons or termination of service periods.
 At the end of November the same companies of men were at Fort Aubry as had been there at the first of the month and nine men had been lost due to normal causes.
-Four men were ordered discharged for disability, apparently due to noncombatant causes and two men were discharged for promotions.
-One man, Second Lieutenant C. Annuan, Company "F", Forty-eighty Wisconsin Infantry, was carried on the roll, although he was ordered mustered out by Special Order Number 108, Headquarters Military Division of Missouri, dated
+Four men were ordered discharged for disability, apparently due to non-combatant causes and two men were discharged for promotions.
+One man, Second Lieutenant C. Amman, Company "F", Forty-eighth Wisconsin Infantry, was carried on the roll, although he was ordered mustered out by Special Order Number 108, Headquarters Military Division of Missouri, dated September 4, 1865.
+One man was discharged by telegraphic order from the War Department.